pherkan/wheelchair-design-platform/documentation.md

-# Dance wheelchair
+# Dance Wheelchair

-In this document we will describe the functioning of our IoT wheelchair.
-We designed a wheelchair to let users dance.
-It works like guitar hero.
-LED signals tell the user what move to make, if the move was correct, the seat will vibrate and the LEDs will tell the user what move to make next.
+In this document the functioning of the Internet-connected Wheelchair called Dance Wheelchair will be explained.
+This internet-connected wheelchair lets wheelchair uses dance in the same way that is being done at a gaming arcade hall.
+LED signals tell the user what to do in a way how to choreograph the dance.
+If the user moves correctly, he gets input in the form of the LED lights and a vibration.
+Subsequently, the user gets input on the next move to perform.

 ### Libraries
-The following libraries need to be installed in order to successfully run the code:
+The following libraries need to be installed in order to successfully run the code.
+In the code you can find the comments to what the code does and how it works.

 #### In python on Raspberry pi:
 ```python